jcfischer/invisible_ch/content/posts/2018/choosing-platform.md

 I also wanted to move away from WordPress and was looking for alternatives.
 Via a blog post I read (yes, blogs still are a thing, it seems) I found [Ghost](https://ghost.org) which looked good.
-Instead of just diving straight into installing it, I decided to [ask the collective wisdom of Twitter for suggestions](https://twitter.com/jcfischer/status/1078567149986295808).
+Instead of just diving straight into installing it, I decided to ask the collective wisdom of Twitter for suggestions.

+{{< tweet 1078567149986295808 >}}

 | Name | Votes |